Camp 4 in Yosemite Valley is located on Northside Drive ,

 If you have more vehicles than spaces allowed, you can park them across Northside Drive at the Yosemite Falls (Yosemite Lodge) day use parking lot.

-And at the Lodge, find various restaurants.
+And at the Lodge, find various restaurants and stores.

 see: Yosemite valley restaurants, coffee bars, cafeterias, food service and groceries